STEEPLE INN 2471

 SIMPSON'S 2329

 Having finished his deliveries and back at Simpson's of Fountain Street in the 1950's we have on the bike Terry McCaffery.
-While sitting in the basket enjoying himself is Terry's friend Billy Peel.
+Sitting in the basket enjoying himself is Terry's friend Billy Peel.

 STEEPLE HOUSE 2702